-14. Tools for Success
+19. Tools for Success

-14.1.
+19.1.
 Master List of Classes

 The Master List of Classes is a spreadsheet that contains preapproved classes for each program that fulfill stated requirements.
-The list is located on the SOS Graduate Student Resources website and is maintained by the graduate coordinators.
+The list is maintained by the graduate coordinators.
 The list also contains a large number of preapproved general electives.
 Students who wish to take a (non-core) course not listed on the Master List toward their plan of study must receive permission through a petition process.